Havana Peruvian embassy crisis: Response

-International Response
+International response

 The dramatic influx of several thousand asylum-seekers into the 22-acre compound of the Peruvian embassy provoked widespread concern within the American hemisphere regarding geographic potentialities surrounding resettlement programs.
 Despite initially stating the embassy crisis to be a Latin American issue, President Jimmy Carter entered the United States into the situation following his appearance before the Caribbean Action Group on April 9, in which he publicly declared his support for those Cubans temporarily housed within the embassy.
 Additionally, throughout the U.S, Cuban exile communities, particularly in Miami, organized rallies and demonstrations in conjunction with efforts to raise food and money for those would-be exiles as a sign of diasporic solidarity with their stranded compatriots.
 By April 14, several Latin American countries, along with the U.S, reached an agreement to evacuate the Peruvian embassy, with each country announcing separate arrangements regarding the number of Cubans it would take in.
-Spearheading this effort, Costa Rica’s President Rodrigo Carazovolunteered his country as the first asylum destination for the affected Cubans, while pressing international organizations to assist in the facilitation of airlifting refugees to various destinations.
+Spearheading this effort, Costa Rica’s president Rodrigo Carazo volunteered his country as the first asylum destination for the affected Cubans, while pressing international organizations to assist in the facilitation of airlifting refugees to various destinations.
 Following Costa Rica, the United States agreed to admit up to 3,500 embassy refugees.

-By May 14, 1980 37,085 refugees had entered Washington.
+By May 14, 1980, 37,085 refugees had entered Washington.
 Due to resource depletion at all governmental levels, public polling showed decreasing approval for the admission of Cubans into the United States.

 President Carter’s attempt of internationalism in solving the crisis became more difficult than initially planned.
 The goal was to broadcast the crisis in such a manner that Castro would be ashamed to continue his campaign against the refugees.
 This attempt suffered due to Mexico turning away from the American plan.